jpweber/jpweber.io/content/blog/taking-advantage-of-deadmans-switch-in-prometheus.md

 - name a name for the receiver.
 This is the name that is referenced in the matching rules.

-- `webhook_configs` - this the notification integration that will be used to send out dead man switch alerts to an outside system.
+- `webhook_configs` - this the notification integration that will be used to send out Deadman's switch alerts to an outside system.
 This has a few parameters we are setting:

 - - url the URL to the remote endpoint to send alert messages to

 * `send_resolved`: boolean true or false that controls whether you want to send a resolved message or not.
-For the case of the dead man switch it will never resolve so we leave this set to false.
+For the case of the Deadman's switch it will never resolve so we leave this set to false.